 If you want to serialize a particular object like class, you need to apply

-Following is the simple example of serializing the class in c#.
+Following is a simple example of serializing the class in c#.

 If you observe the above code, we are serializing UserDetails class by adding

-Serializable attribute except location field that’s the reason we added
+Serializable attribute except for location field that’s the reason we added

 Following is the example of serializing the class and storing it in a file using binary serialization in c#.